 - Continue cooking for 10 minutes, breaking up potatoes and moving them around to cook thoroughly.
 Reduce heat to medium if potatoes get too brown.

-- Once cheese has melted, remove from heat and serve.
+- Once cheese has melted, remove from heat, top with chopped chives and serve.

 - Rinsing the potatoes to remove starch helps to keep the hash browns crispy and separated instead of gluey and stuck together.

 - Wringing out the water will help them to brown and get that delicious crunchy exterior.

 - I find that a cast iron skillet gives me the BEST hash browns.
 It definitely is worth the investment if you don't own one.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 542Total Fat: 20gSaturated Fat: 11gTrans Fat: 1gUnsaturated Fat: 7gCholesterol: 54mgSodium: 808mgCarbohydrates: 76gFiber: 8gSugar: 5gProtein: 16g

 Nutrition information calculated by a third-party company as a courtesy.
 It is intended as a guideline only.

 Thanks for stopping by!
 Have a delicious day 🙂